Skip to main content

 Retroperitoneal lymph node dissection (RPLND)

 Depending on the type and stage of your cancer, lymph nodes around the large blood vessels (the aorta and inferior vena cava) at the back of the abdomen (belly) may be removed at the same time as the orchiectomy or during a second operation.
-Not all people with testicular cancer need to have lymph nodes removed, so it’s important to discuss this (and options to it) with your doctor.
+Not all people with testicular cancer need to have lymph nodes removed, so it’s important to discuss this with your doctor.

 In some cases, the surgeon can remove lymph nodes through very small skin incisions in the abdomen by using a laparoscope and other long, thin surgical tools.
 A laparoscope is a narrow, lighted tube with a small camera on the end that lets doctors see inside the abdomen.
 The surgeon’s hands are not inside the patient’s body during this type of surgery.